Thousands of GM workers at soon-to-be closed U.S. plants face 'a lot of uncertainty'

 Plus, both mother and daughter said, their roots in Detroit are deep.

 “My grandparents came to Detroit from the South to work for the auto industry,” Watson said.
 “My mother’s father retired from GM.
-Basically, a lot of family members worked for the Big Three (automakers).”
+Basically, a lot of family members worked for the Big Three.”

 Osborne said her son worked at the plant, and he left in August for a job at a GM plant in Tennessee.
 “He likes it so far, but it’s eight hours away from me,” she said.

-“We just had a group of workers leave to go to jobs in Flint [Michigan] and Tennessee,” Watson said.
+“We just had a group of workers leave to go to jobs in Flint and Tennessee,” Watson said.
 “There were a lot of tears shed.
-You can’t work with people every day for five, ten, 20 years and not get close.
+You can’t work with people every day for five, 10, 20 years and not get close.
 It’s emotionally devastating.”

 In recent weeks, President Donald Trump — under pressure from many blue-collar workers whose votes propelled him into the White House —has criticized Barra for the plant closings.